Skip to content

 • Compliance requirements: Some organizations require direct provider relationships

-• Single model usage: If you only use Claude, direct Anthropic API is simpler
+• Single model usage: If you only use one provider, going direct can be simpler

 Gotchas and What to Watch For